averyhiebert/poink-and-clink/README.md

  - 3rd-person characters walking around in an environment (unless you animate it yourself frame-by-frame).
  - Complex inventory logic, i.e. combining items and "using" arbitrary items on arbitrary objects (unless you write it yourself in Ink).
  - Always-present UI elements, i.e. pause menu or "show inventory" button (unless you write it yourself in HTML/CSS/JS)
+    - (There are *ok-ish* workarounds for this in pure Ink, depending on what you're trying to accomplish)

 But if you don't want any of these features, Poink may be for you!
 And it should still be relatively simple to modify the JavaScript to add custom functionality, as you could with an Inky web export.